w3c/guide/process/predicting-milestones.md

   In practice, it is common to get no comments in such a late CR, because the implementers already agreed to drop/add whatever feature triggered the new CR.
 However, other implementers or dependent groups may have other ideas on the changes.
 {:.tip}

-## Proposed Recommendation  {#pr}
+## Recommendation  {#rec}

-Following a successful transition call where the CR exit criteria were demonstrated to have been met, the next stage is Proposed Recommendation.
-This review period is not expected to raise substantive technical issues.
+Following a successful transition call where the CR exit criteria were demonstrated to have been met, the next stage is to propose to move to Recommendation.
+This review period is intended for the W3C Advisory Committee.

-> Time: PR Duration
+> Time: Duration
-: The minimum duration for the PR review period is [four weeks](https://www.w3.org/policies/process/#rec-pr), followed by two weeks for a W3C decision.
+: The minimum duration for the review period is [four weeks](https://www.w3.org/policies/process/#initiating-rec-review), followed by two weeks for a W3C decision.
 If the review period spans the July/August or December holiday periods, more time is typically added.
 {:.time}

-> Tips: Minimising delay during PR
+> Tips: Minimising delay during AC Review
 : Personally contact the AC representative for each organization on the group (CCing the Group member) to remind them of the review.
 >
-  Prepare an Editors Draft Recommendation, taking a copy of the PR document, and incorporate any changes (assumed editorial, such as out-of-date references, grammatical errors, and rewording of ambiguous paragraphs) that happen as a result of AC review.
+  Prepare an Editors Draft Recommendation, taking a copy of the CR document, and incorporate any changes (assumed editorial, such as out-of-date references, grammatical errors, and rewording of ambiguous paragraphs) that happen as a result of AC review.
 >
-  If the group decides to produce a Press release to accompany the Recommendation, start work on this at the PR transition (or earlier).
+  If the group decides to produce a Press release to accompany the Recommendation, start work on this at the REC transition (or earlier).
 This allows time for testimonials to be approved and for the release itself to be translated into other languages.
 >
   Schedule the anticipated publication date of the final Recommendation with the Comm Team (especially if there will be press activity) and the webmaster.
 {:.tip}

-## Recommendation  {#rec}
+## After the Advisory Committee  {#rec-after}

 Congratulations.
 Now start collecting [errata](https://www.w3.org/policies/process/#errata) for the Recommendation, and working on v.next.